 Once the sun comes out we all long for that perfect deck.
 To Marvin's, the ideal summer night includes lounging in patio furniture, eating some grilled goodies and sipping cold beverages while watching the fireflies.
-A deck is a place for family dinner or entertaining friends.
+A deck is a place for family dinners or entertaining friends.
 So, we want to give you all the right tips for choosing what kind of deck is right for you.

 Real wood decks have long been the most common decks out there.
 Typically, decking wood is divided into three categories: Pressure Treated Lumber, Redwood and Cedar Beams, and Tropical Hardwoods.
 Each has their own unique qualities that can make it right for your project.
 More recently, composite or plastic decking has been making its way into the mainstream.
 This manufactured lumber has some key advantages as well.